 - The age 70 ½ year requirement to take minimum distributions from retirement plans and IRAs has been moved to age 72.

 - There is a new exception to the early distribution penalty in the case of the birth or adoption of a child.

 There are some minor changes to contributions in order to help people save for retirement:

-- Changes in the automatic enrollment for safe harbor contributions from 10% to 15%
+- Changes in the automatic enrollment for safe harbor contributions from 10 percent to 15 percent.

-- 401K plans must make an offer to those employees who work between 500 and 1000 hours per year to contribute through salary deferrals (not get contributions) using either a 1 year of service requirement or three consecutive years of service where the employee works at least 500 hours
+- 401(k) plans must make an offer to those employees who work between 500 and 1000 hours per year to contribute through salary deferrals (not get contributions) using either a one year of service requirement or three consecutive years of service where the employee works at least 500 hours.